Surveys

 The first question type available in the list of possible question types is textbox.
 A textbox question allows you to collect open text data, i.e. where the respondent is provided with a box within which they may write a free-form text response.

-1. Abbreviation: Question abbreviations are optional and, if provided for a relationship question, will be used as part of the name of the generated networks.
+All question types also have an input called Question Abbreviation.
+Question abbreviations are optional and, if provided for a relationship question, will be used as part of the name of the generated networks.
 If provided for a non-relationship question then the abbreviation will be used as the name of the attributes for the nodes (e.g. "Gender" for a question that asks about gender).

 Numerical